-The Montignac diet is the so-called dissociated diet, based on the principle of nor combining, at the same meal, carbohydrates with fats or animal protein.
+The Montignac diet is a dissociated diet, based on the principle of not combining, at the same meal, carbohydrates with fats or animal protein.
 The diet forbids foods with high glycemic index: sugar and sugar products, potatoes, white bread, white rice, refined pasta and fresh fruit.
 In terms of lipid sources, monounsaturated (olive oil) and polyunsaturated fats (omega 3 of fish and seafood) are preferred.

 - Low GI, lower or equal to 35

 - High GI, greater than 50

 To help you better understand this diet, which is actually more like a lifestyle, here are ten important rules.

 10 Important Rules for the Diet

 Believe it or not, but a very important rule in the Montignac diet is not to skip meals – particularly lunch.
 Montignac says you should eat calm, until you get tired and do not count calories.
 It does not help.
 This is best emphasized in his principle: I eat, therefore I lose weight.
 It is also very important to avoid drinking water during the meal.

 Breakfast or morning meal has two variants.
 There is the variant with carbohydrates and proteins, but this variant does not accept saturated fat.